Gen-AI-In-Software-Development/List-Of-Units/Unit26-Prompt-Patterns (MM or MB)/README.md

 1. In Example 25...
 To Be Completed

 ## References
-[1] A Prompy Pattern Catalog to Enhance Prompt Engineering with ChatGPT https://www.dre.vanderbilt.edu/~schmidt/PDF/prompt-patterns.pdf
+[1] A Prompt Pattern Catalog to Enhance Prompt Engineering with ChatGPT https://www.dre.vanderbilt.edu/~schmidt/PDF/prompt-patterns.pdf